iamsayan/remove-wp-meta-tags/readme.txt

 * Allows you to remove different wordpress meta tags from wp head.
 * Allows you to disable JSON, Rest API, Feed functionality.
 * Allows you to enable some security headers and disable user enumeration.
+* Allows you to minify html, css aand js code.
 * Allows you to remove version number from scripts and css files.
 * Allows you to add some custom code to wo header and footer.

 == Installation ==

 1. Visit 'Plugins > Add New'.
-1. Search for 'WP Header & Meta Tags' and install it.
+1. Search for 'Ultimate WP Header Footer' and install it.
 1. Or you can upload the `remove-wp-meta-tags` folder to the `/wp-content/plugins/` directory manually.
-1. Activate WP Header & Meta Tags from your Plugins page.
+1. Activate Ultimate WP Header Footer from your Plugins page.
-1. After activation go to 'Settings > Header & Meta Tags'.
+1. After activation go to 'Settings > WP Header Footer'.
 1. Enable options as per your need and save changes.

-To go back to default state, just disable the plugin options located into 'Plugins > Header & Meta Tags' menu and save changes.
+To go back to default state, just disable the plugin options located into 'Plugins > WP Header Footer' menu and save changes.

 == Frequently Asked Questions ==

 = How to use this plugin? =

-Go to 'Settings > Header & Meta Tags' and check the options and hit 'save changes'.
+Go to 'Settings > WP Header Footer' and check the options and hit 'save changes'.

 = Is there an admin interface for this plugin? =

 Yes.
-You can access this from 'Settings > Header & Meta Tags'
+You can access this from 'Settings > WP Header Footer'

 = How to check this is working? =